cockroachdb/docs/src/current/v23.1/goldengate.md

 - SQL Server
 - Db2 z/OS

 This page describes the GoldenGate functionality at a high level and assumes some familiarity with this tool.
-For detailed information, refer to the [Oracle GoldenGate documentation](https://docs.oracle.com/en/middleware/goldengate/core/21.3/index.htm).
+For detailed information, refer to the [Oracle GoldenGate documentation](https://docs.oracle.com/en/middleware/goldengate/core/21.3/index.html).

-For limitations on what PostgreSQL and CockroachDB features are supported, refer to Oracle's [Details of Supported PostgreSQL Data Types](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/understanding-whats-supported-postgresql.htm).
+For limitations on what PostgreSQL features are supported, refer to Oracle's [Details of Supported PostgreSQL Data Types](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/understanding-whats-supported-postgresql.html).

 ## Before you begin

 - Oracle GoldenGate runs as a process separate from CockroachDB and the source database.
-Ensure your host meets the [minimum requirements](https://docs.oracle.com/en/middleware/goldengate/core/21.3/installing/overview.htm).
+Ensure your host meets the [minimum requirements](https://docs.oracle.com/en/middleware/goldengate/core/21.3/installing/overview.html).

-- Install the [Oracle for Postgres Libraries](https://www.oracle.com/middleware/technologies/goldengate-downloads.htm) and ensure [libpg](https://www.postgresql.org/download/linux/redhat/) is available on the Oracle GoldenGate host.

 - Ensure that you have an Oracle client installed that is compatible with the host Oracle version.
 This can be done by doing a full Oracle install, or just the client libraries.

 - Ensure that you have the two required Oracle GoldenGate installations:
-    1. [Oracle Golden Gate for Oracle](https://www.oracle.com/middleware/technologies/goldengate-downloads.htm) is required to pull source data and route it to proper [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.htm).
+    1. [Oracle GoldenGate for Oracle](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull source data and route it to proper [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html).
-    1. [Oracle Golden Gate for PostgreSQL](https://www.oracle.com/middleware/technologies/goldengate-downloads.htm) is required to pull data from the trail files to CockroachDB.
+    1. [Oracle GoldenGate for PostgreSQL](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull data from the trail files to CockroachDB.
-- For CockroachDB clusters running v22.1 and earlier, enable the following cluster settings:
+- For CockroachDB clusters running v22.1 and earlier, enable the following [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}):

+    {% include_cached copy-clipboard.html %}
+    ~~~ sql
+    SET CLUSTER SETTING sql.defaults.datestyle.enabled = true;
+    SET CLUSTER SETTING sql.defaults.intervalstyle.enabled = true;
     ~~~
-    set cluster setting  sql.defaults.datestyle.enabled=true;
-    set cluster setting sql.defaults.intervalstyle.enabled = true;
-    ~~~

     For versions of CockroachDB v22.2 and later, these settings are already enabled by default.

+- Ensure [libpg](https://www.postgresql.org/download/linux/redhat/) is available on the Oracle GoldenGate host.

 - Ensure you have a secure, publicly available CockroachDB cluster running the latest **{{ page.version.version }}** [production release](https://www.cockroachlabs.com/docs/releases/{{ page.version.version }}), and have created a [SQL user]({% link {{ page.version.version }}/security-reference/authorization.md %}#sql-users).

-## Configure Oracle GoldenGate for CockroachDB
+## Configure Oracle GoldenGate for PostgreSQL

-This section describes how to configure Oracle GoldenGate to treat CockroachDB as PostgreSQL.
-Note that this is referring to Oracle GoldenGate for PostgreSQL, the process that pulls data from trail files over to CockroachDB, which is a separate installation from Oracle GoldenGate for Oracle.
-For more information, refer to the [Oracle GoldenGate for PostgreSQL documentation](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/preparing-database-oracle-goldengate-postgresql.htm).
-The examples below will use a [CockroachDB {{ site.data.products.serverless }} cluster](https://cockroachlabs.com/docs/cockroachcloud/create-a-serverless-cluster).
+This section describes how to configure Oracle GoldenGate for PostgreSQL to work with CockroachDB.
+Oracle GoldenGate for PostgreSQL is the process that pulls data from [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html) over to CockroachDB.
+Note that this is a separate installation from Oracle GoldenGate for Oracle, which will be used to pull source data and route it to proper [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html).
+For more information, refer to the [Oracle GoldenGate for PostgreSQL documentation](https://docs.oracle.com/en/middleware/goldengate/core/19.1/gghdb/preparing-database-oracle-goldengate-postgresql.html).
+The following example uses a [CockroachDB {{ site.data.products.serverless }} cluster](https://cockroachlabs.com/docs/cockroachcloud/create-a-serverless-cluster).

-1. Set up the `ODBC.ini` file on Oracle GoldenGate host, and make sure your CockroachDB {{ site.data.products.serverless }} cluster's [root CA certificate](https://cockroachlabs.com/docs/cockroachcloud/connect-to-a-serverless-cluster#connect-to-your-cluster) is in the `TrustStore` path:
+1. Edit the following parameters in the `ODBC.ini` file.

+    Set up the ODBC data sources and configuration:

+    {% include_cached copy-clipboard.html %}
     ~~~
-    # This is needed so that all the Postgres libraries can be found
-    # The path is a concatenation of your PostgreSQL libraries and GoldenGate installation directory
-    export LD_LIBRARY_PATH=/usr/pgsql-13/lib:/u01/ggs-pg/lib

-    # This is needed so that OGG knows where to look for connection details for the database
-    export ODBCINI=/etc/odbc.ini

-    vi /etc/odbc.ini

-    # Inside put this: replace the details for log in with your own.
-Be sure to prefix the database name with {hostname}.{db}
     # No changes should be needed for CRDBLOCAL
     [ODBC Data Sources]
     PG_src=DataDirect 7.1 PostgreSQL Wire Protocol